 Frequently Asked Questions

-Individuals interested in becoming a licensed Legal Paraprofessional in Arizona have many pathways to eligibility, including our BA in Law, our Master of Legal Studies, and taking coursework (whether as a degree-seeking student or not) in our program.
-There are many options and we can help figure out the best pathway for you.
-See https://law.arizona.edu/legal-paraprofessional for more information and individualized answers to your LP questions.
+Yes!
+In fact, we have the only Arizona Supreme Court approved undergraduate pathway for LP licensure in the state.
+Individuals interested in becoming a licensed LP in Arizona have many pathways to eligibility and we can help figure out the best pathway for you.
+Contact email@example.com for more information and individualized answers to your LP questions.

 An undergraduate degree in law provides a cost-effective route to legal training for the vast array of careers for which knowledge of the law is necessary but for which it is not necessary to be a lawyer.
 Undergraduate training in law will also open careers in areas of substantial regulation and where there are opportunities for non-lawyers to deliver new services.
 For qualified law majors who want to practice law, the degree also provides an accelerated path to the JD at Arizona Law (the “3+3 Program”).

 The BA in Law differs markedly from existing “legal studies” programs at other universities, which tend to approach the law not as a separate discipline but rather as a subset of another discipline in the humanities or social sciences.
 Legal studies programs are also primarily taught by faculty who do not possess law degrees or formal legal training.
 The BA in Law approaches law as a separate intellectual discipline, and teaches legal reasoning and substantive law with systematic rigor.
 Unlike legal studies and pre-law programs, the BA in Law provides undergraduate law students with the core competencies and skills required for law-related work.
 Required law courses for the BA in Law are taught by College of Law faculty, with both formal legal training and substantial experience teaching law and legal reasoning.